Barbara Shepherd, Award-Winning Artist & Writer

 What The Future Holds

-Barbara is excited about the release of her first picture book and first novel by traditional publishers in 2017.
+Barbara is excited about the release of her debut novel and debut picture book by traditional publishers in 2017 and 2018.

-The Potbelly Pig Promise is available in softcover; hardcover coming soon; from Doodle and Peck Publishing.
+The Potbelly Pig Promise is available in softcover and hardcover from Doodle and Peck Publishing.

-River Bend, mainstream historical novel, is in production; anticipating the release date soon from The Wild Rose Press.
+River Bend, mainstream historical novel, is softcover and digital from The Wild Rose Press, New York.

 The Generic Kid, YA novel co-written by Shelley Anne Richter, has an interested editor.
 Stay tuned for news.